 4. Hoocut (Syntagma) — Gourmet Twist#

-What to order: Pork belly souvlaki — crispy outside, melt-in-mouth inside
+What to order: Pork belly souvlaki — you’ll understand when you taste it

 Price: €4.50